 While raw carrots can be a delicious and portable snack, cooked carrots can accompany a variety of main dishes.
 It's actually quite easy to roast or glaze carrots, and their mild, sweetness goes well with lots of flavors.
-Check out the recipes we found, or feel free to experiment on your own.
+Check out the all of these delicious ways to cook carrots, or feel free to experiment on your own.

 Cooked Carrots: The Basics

 Cooks Illustrated offers some simple tips to get started with cooking carrots.
 One key point is to look for longer, thinner carrots, which can be more tender.
 Gigantic carrots are tougher and don't taste as good.

 Carrots can be roasted or glazed.
 Roasting them doesn't involve much active work, and the heat of the oven helps bring out their sweetness.
 Glazed carrots are usually cooked on the stovetop, and they require more attention.
 Either way is delicious!

 Cooked Carrots: Buttery Roasted Carrots from Mark Bittman

 This recipe from Mark Bittman hardly even qualifies as a recipe, which makes it a great place to start.
 Melt butter in an oven-safe saute pan while you scrub a pound of carrots.
 You don't even need to peel them if they are young and tender.
 Put the carrots in the pan and coat them with butter, then transfer the pan to the oven.
 While you don't need to do much else to these carrots, keep an eye on them.
 Turn the heat down if the outsides are starting to brown before the insides are soft.